Surbhijain00/ResumeSieve.ai/README.md

 - It can process up to 3000 resumes per hour
 - Added Google OAuth and Password-based authentication to maintain the privacy
 - Recruiters can export shortlisted candidates details, scores as CSV

+## Stats
+- Achieved an classification accuracy of 95%
+- Tested on 20 classes of broad job categories and 900+ resumes
+- Can process up to 3000 resumes per hour

 ## Architecture
 - [Dataset Used](https://www.kaggle.com/gauravduttakiit/resume-dataset)